IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

     <httpEndpoint httpPort="-1" httpsPort="9443" accessLoggingRef="accessLogging" id="defaultHttpEndpoint"/>
     ```

-  - Note that access logging is enabled to record all inbound client requests handled by HTTP endpoint.
+  - Access logging is enabled to record all inbound client requests handled by HTTP endpoint.
 We'll visualize this data later in dashboard to identify and analyze potential problems.

   - Application with appropriate security role and classloader visibility is specified by `application` element.